ash-github/lex-1/README.md

 lex
 ===

-This is my toy implementations of the lex (the lexcial analyzer).
-The code
+This is my toy implementation of the lex (the lexcial analyzer).

 The code is over 3-years old.
 I don't have time to maintain it right now, so it may not work as expected.